 - (g) Administrative Fines An administrative fine is a punitive monetary charge assessed by the Town rather than a court.
 The purpose of the fine is to recover the economic benefit of noncompliance and to deter future violations.
 When assessing an administrative fine the following factors are considered: - 1.
 Type and severity of the violation; - 2.
 Number of violations cited; - 3.
 Duration of noncompliance; - 4.
 Impact of the violation on the receiving water, sludge quality, and POTW operation; - 5.
 Whether the violation threatened public health; - 6.
 The economic benefit or savings the industrial user gained from the noncompliance; - 7.
 Compliance history of the industrial user; and - 8.
-Whether the industrial user is making a good faith effort to comply - (h) Cost Recovery In addition to administrative fines imposed by the Superintendent, the IU shall be responsible for paying the following (but not limited to) costs incurred by the Town for the IU's failure to comply: - 1.
-Cost of mileage and labor incurred in detecting and correcting the violation; - 2.
-Laboratory analysis costs associated with detecting and correcting the violation; - 3.
-Additional treatment costs caused by the violation or associated with detecting and correcting the violation; - 4.
-Costs of any additional equipment acquired or expended by Town for detecting or correcting the violation; - 5.
-Repair and/or replacement of any part of the sewerage system damaged by the violation; - 6.
-Any liability, damages, fines or penalties incurred by Town as a result of the violation; - 7.
-Any and all expenses of outside professionals to include, but not limited to, engineers, scientists, and/or legal counsel; - 8.
-Other costs associated with the detection and correction of the violations. - (i) Judicial Action Judicial Action will be taken when it is deemed necessary to force the IU to correct the violation and comply with the permit.
+Whether the industrial user is making a good faith effort to comply - (h) Cost Recovery In addition to administrative fines imposed by the Superintendent, the IU shall be responsible for paying the following (but not limited to) costs incurred by the Town: - 1.
+Cost of mileage and labor incurred in detecting and correcting an Industrial User's violation or failure to comply; - Laboratory analysis costs associated with detecting and correcting the violation or failure to comply; - 3.
+Additional treatment costs caused by the violation or failure to comply, or costs associated with detecting and correcting the violation or failure to comply; - 4.
+Costs of any additional equipment acquired or expended by Town for detecting or correcting the violation or failure to comply; - Repair and/or replacement of any part of the sewerage system damaged by the violation or failure to comply; - 6.
+Any liability, damages, fines or penalties incurred by Town as a result of the violation or failure to comply; - 7.
+Any and all expenses of outside professionals to include, but not limited to, engineers, scientists, and/or legal counsel as a result of the violation or failure to comply: - 8.
+Fees, if necessary, to offset the costs incurred by the Town for administering the pretreatment program requirements; - 9.
+Other costs associated with the detection and correction of the violations or failures to comply. - (i) Judicial Action Judicial Action will be taken when it is deemed necessary to force the IU to correct the violation and comply with the permit.
 Judicial action may consist of civil prosecution; criminal prosecution; or an action for injunction, at the discretion of the POTW and its counsel.
 As an alternative to judicial action, the POTW and IU may agree to a voluntary zero discharge of industrial waste by the IU pending correction of the violation.